 How much space do I need?

 The best soil is good well-drained soil.
 It needs to contain plenty of organic matter.
-Your local friendly nursery should have organic compost for sale.
+Your local-friendly nursery should have organic compost for sale.
 The soil needs to retain water if it seeps through quickly the root system may not get enough water.
 However, it must also drain well this means checking your container for a hole at the bottom making sure the hole is not plugged.

 Incorporate about 2-3 inches of compost into your native soil.
 Manure can also be incorporated at this time.
 It is important not to overdo any type of manure as it does contain heavy amounts of nitrogen.
 Too much nitrogen can cause the root system to burn.